 Winter in Budapest is the city’s finest season.
 This is a superb winter destination.
 The things that Budapest is most famous for – luxurious thermal baths, peerless café culture, great red wine, evenings at the opera, sumptuous mitteleuropa cuisine, and nights out at the ruin pubs – are all at their best in winter.

 Hungary’s capital specializes in a sophisticated mix of high culture, nightlife, and palatial cafés and baths to recover in.
 It’s the perfect place for a full program of sight-seeing and activities.
-But Budapest is an even better place for doing nothing at all.
+It’s a dreamy destination for Christmas, and a fun place to celebrate New Year’s Eve.
+But Budapest is an even better place for doing nothing at all

 Winter in Budapest is Beautiful